TheArchangelWarrior/TheArchangelWarrior/README.md

 Hi 👋 My name is Angel Bitsov
 =============================

-Unity 2D Game Developer and Python Programmer
+Ex Unity 2D Game Developer, Python Programmer, and Godot4 beginner.
 ---------------------------------------------

 I started coding with scratch when I was 10.
 Video games have always facinated me.